 As for the assets from the second category, things get a little bit more interesting.
-After Pablo’s death, two criminal groups that considered themselves rivals of the Escobar’s empire decided to grab a piece of his estate for themselves.
+After Pablo’s death, two criminal groups that considered themselves rivals of Escobar’s empire decided to grab a piece of Pablo Escobar estate for themselves.

 That said, not all the money from the second category have been recovered to this day.
 As Pablo kept most of his hiding spots in his head (there was no physical map), a lot of them are still out there, undiscovered.
 Who knows, maybe next time when you go exploring the jungles of South America, you might come across a suspiciously lump plastic bag full of money or something more illegal.

-The last category is obviously gone, most likely without a trace, as Escobar did not really think about preserving his wealth.
+The last category is obviously gone, most likely without a trace, as Pablo did not really think about preserving his wealth.

 3. What went to Pablo Escobar family?